psychemedia/WRC_sketches/doodles/.md/eWRC_scraper.md

 ```

 The `Desc` column is scraped as `Driver Name - Navigator NameCar Model`.
-We can either parse these out with a camelcase pattern matcher, or perhaps more easily just scrape the original HTML using the pattern we developed abobve to scrape glad image URIs.
+We can either parse these out with a camelcase pattern matcher, or perhaps more easily just scrape the original HTML using the pattern we developed above to scrape glad image URIs.

 ```python
 rows=[]